nauam/Courses/docs/administration/projects/node-execution/ssh.md

  <node name="egon"
     description="egon"
     osFamily="unix"
-    username="qwcontrol"
+    username="rundeck"
     hostname="egon"
     ssh-authentication="password"
-    ssh-password-storage-path="keys/projects/${job.project}/nodes/${node.name}/qwcontrol.password" />
+    ssh-password-storage-path="keys/projects/${job.project}/nodes/${node.name}/rundeck.password" />
 ```

 ### Secondary Sudo Password Authentication

 The SSH provider supports a secondary authentication mechanism: Sudo password authentication.
-This is useful if your security requirements are such that you require the SSH connection to be under a specific user's account instead of a generic "qwcontrol" account, and you still need to allow "sudo" level commands to be executed requiring a password to be entered.
+This is useful if your security requirements are such that you require the SSH connection to be under a specific user's account instead of a generic "rundeck" account, and you still need to allow "sudo" level commands to be executed requiring a password to be entered.

 This works in the following way: